 For further information, please click here or see question 10 for a graph called “Eligibility for Registration”.

 - The Federation submitted an appeal on behalf of 3,000 applicants of which, 2,300 were based on the points system, and 700 were based on ancestry and/or connection to pre-confederation communities.
-The review process is ongoing and the outcome should be available shortly.

 - Some applicants whose files were found to be or ineligible on the grounds of self-identification did not have a right to appeal the Enrolment Committee’s decision.
 Applicants were able to request administrative review if they believed an element of their application had been missed in the Enrolment Committee’s assessment.
 If an error was found in the review, the Enrolment Committee then assessed the applicant on the remaining eligibility criteria for Founding Membership.